BasmaElhoseny01/Logic-Circuit-Simulator/README.md

  Modes of operation: Design mode - Simulation mode
  --------------------------------------------------------------------------------------------------------------------------------------------------------------
 Design mode Features:
-1.Delete components
+1. Delete components
-2.label components
+2. label components
-3.copy/cut components
+3. copy/cut components
-4.save the current circuit in .txt file
+4. save the current circuit in a .txt file
-5.load previously saved circuits form the .txt
+5. load previously saved circuits from the .txt
-6.Edit connection between components
+6. Edit connection between components

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Simulation mode:
-Run the circuit desgined above to see the output on the leds.
+Run the circuit designed above to see the output on the LEDs.